atamalu/BlueStacksADB/BlueStacksADB/README.txt

 --- character_options.json file ---

-- Elite dungeon only one currently working so ignore rest of options
 - Change number of tickets, difficulty, and completion time to fit each character
 - Change both # of tickets and completion time to 0 to skip a character

 --- Notes ---

-- Does ed for characters in order: top-left to top-right, then bottom-left to bottom-right
+- Does character selection in order: top-left to top-right, then bottom-left to bottom-right
-- Elite dungeon icon must be in 1st dungeon slot
+- Can only do one type of dungeon at a time